How to avoid some common mistakes companies make in a remote setup?

-Just convey the necessary details and deadlines to them and trust them as long as they’re maintaining their work quality.
+Just convey the necessary details and deadlines to them and trust them as long as they maintain their work quality.

 Emails are one of the most popular forms of communication, especially at the workplace.
-However, with a remote setup, you shouldn’t rely too much on emails because that limits communication and doesn’t always allow your teams to effectively present their queries.
+However, in a remote setup, you shouldn’t rely excessively on emails because that limits communication and doesn’t always allow your teams to present their queries effectively.

 Be sure to go for video calls, conference calls, and even apps that encourage group discussions.
 Don’t make the employer’s mistake of depending too heavily on emails.

 8. Not Ensuring The Wellbeing Of Your Employees

 Remote work and global teams can mean that employees feel not only isolated but also overworked.

 Just because they’re working from home doesn’t mean they are allowed to be piled up with work because if that happens, it can cause burnouts.
 Take extra care of your employees’ mental health in a remote setup.

 9. Issues With Differences In Time Zones

 Remote setups entail that your employees could be working from different parts of the world.
 It means that not only do you have to be flexible with the schedule, but also be understanding about it.

 Create a schedule that suits everyone depending on their time zone.